aliyilma/aliyilma.github.io/_posts/2024-12-01-Since this.md

 description: Since this is a
 ---

+> This is a Linkedin post reflection.
+Original source:

 Since this is a "work" platform, let me share a brilliant piece of work.

 Forensic Architecture has released interactive spatio-temporal map with almost 2.000 incidents, accompanied by comprehensive 827 page report documenting Israeli attacks on Gaza since October 2, 2023.
 Through evidence-based spatial and pattern analysis, the report demonstrates that these attacks are systematic and organized, not random, with recurring patterns targeting civilians.